 - · Shaking or banging the camera around. - · Opening the memory card slot cover. - · Removing the battery. - After image capture, you cannot do any menu operation while the image is processed and recorded onto the memory card (lit or blinking access lamp). - When the memory card becomes full, the "Card Full" warning will appear on the LCD panel and in the viewfinder.
-Shooting will be disclosed Depted to ensure and with the state of the line state for the - disabled.Replace the memory card with one that is not full. - If "Card Err (Card error)" is displayed on the LCD panel, see page 119.
+Shooting will be disabled.
+Replace the memory card with one that is not full. - If "Card Err (Card error)" is displayed on the LCD panel, see page 119.